marcelocoelho/4.031/README.md

 If you are using an Arduino Nano, check out this video on how to solder header pins and attach your Nano to a breadboard:
 [Soldering Nano](https://www.youtube.com/watch?v=wDbUChzxIrE&ab_channel=CodeandMake)

-***Before doing soldering or wiring components to your Arduino, make sure you disconnect it from power to prevent shortcuts.***
+***IMPORTANT: Before soldering or wiring components to your Arduino, make sure you disconnect it from power to prevent shortcuts.***

 ## 4. Add a Breadboard

-***Note: You should connect your Arduino Nano to the breadboard and attach the breadboard to the roadkill panel***

 Add your Arduino and breadboard to your 'roadkill' so you can add a button and LED to your prototype.
 Bring 5V and GND to the breadboard rails.
+If you are using an Arduino Nano, you should connect your Arduino to the breadboard and attach the breadboard to the roadkill panel.

 If you haven't used a breadboard before, there is a great tutorial from Sparkfun here: [How to Use a Breadboard](https://learn.sparkfun.com/tutorials/how-to-use-a-breadboard/all)